 Traveling long distances to detect and having battery problems is the ultimate downer.

 Nine times out of ten, if your main battery pack is not charged your back up battery pack is going to be in just the same state.
+You should always make sure your main and spare battery packs are charged and ready to go, especially if you seldom use the spare battery pack.

 I make a point of alternating battery packs so I can guarantee my spare battery pack is good to go if my main battery pack is drained.